San7o/ledger-board/notes/setting-up.md

 ]
 ```

-And we add the irl to the backend server in `backend/urls`:
+And we add the url to the backend server in `backend/urls`:
 ```python
 from django.contrib import admin from django.urls import include, path